From Every Stage

 From Every Stage is a double live album recorded by Joan Baez on tour in the summer of 1975.
 The first half of the album was acoustic, with Baez accompanying herself on her guitar, while the second half features electric backup.
-Baez' recording of "Blowin' in the Wind" from this album was later included in the Forrest Gump soundtrack album.
-The song "Natalya" was dedicated to Russian poet and human rights activist Natalya Gorbanevskaya.
+Baez' recording of "Blowin' in the Wind" from this album was later included in the Forrest Gump soundtrack.
+"Natalya" was dedicated to Russian poet and human rights activist Natalya Gorbanevskaya.